opencitations/oc_graphenricher/docs/intro.md

 ## Start here

-Use the [installation guide](installing.md) to install the package, then follow the [usage guide](usage.md) to create a graph set, enrich it and run instance matching.
+Use the [installation guide](installing.md) to install the package, then follow the [usage guide](usage.md) to create a graph set, enrich it and run deduplication.